 Ben is a “glass-half-full” kind of guy, usually because he spilled the other half during that tricky trip from hand to mouth.
 After V was born, he found a job where the boss gave him a cheery “Welcome to corporate America!” on day one.
 After years of climbing the ladder– and getting further away from family and friends in the process– Ben is very happy to have chosen to come back to the realm of freelancing and flexible work.
 Ben has a wide range of skills in completely incompatible areas, like a swiss army knife no one would ever buy.
 But if you’re an eccentric billionaire looking for a personal biscuit baker / rock frontman / Pre-K storyteller / software salesman / operatic librettist, text me I guess?

-V will be five years old this fall, and starting homeschool Kindergarten.
+V is five years old, and starting homeschool Kindergarten.
 She likes to make silly faces, tells the most amazing stories you’ve ever heard, and is an expert on the playground.
 She loves cats of all shapes and sizes, especially tiny ones, and anything that hatches out of eggs.
 She prefers to wear her hair down, and is never, ever tired.

 P is very two-and-a-half.
 She loves climbing, monkeys, Sarah & Duck, and occasionally her sister.
 She can turn any food into an utter mess faster than anybody I’ve ever seen, and is never happier than when she has dirt under her fingernails.
 She also loves playing dress-up with sparkly clothes and playing with whatever pair of shoes was left in the front hall.
 Her favorite food is coconut-milk yogurt.